 3. Published Guides

-Published guides contain credit recommendations made by reputable third party organizations for certain trainings and / or credentials.
+Published guides contain credit recommendations made by reputable third-party organizations for certain training and/or credentials.
 Approved published guides include the American Council on Education (ACE), National Guide to College Credit for Workplace Training, the ACE Military Guide, and the National College Credit Recommendation Service (NCCRS).

 Begin by filling out this form online, and then an advisor will contact you to make an appointment.

 Knowledge and skills acquired through work and lifelong learning can be documented using a portfolio process.
 This allows you the flexibility to explain your knowledge and skills and provide a history of how this should translate into college credit.